// Power & Thermals

 Quick Answer

-Jetson Orin Nano supports three power modes—5W, 7W, and 15W—each trading performance for thermal and power efficiency.
-The 5W mode reduces GPU and CPU frequency for minimal thermal output and battery-powered deployments (fanless cooling viable).
-The 7W mode balances throughput and consumption for stationary edge inference with modest active cooling.
-The 15W mode enables full clock speeds for real-time multi-model workloads requiring sustained throughput (active cooling typically required).
+The Jetson Orin Nano 8GB supports two power modes — 7W and 15W.
+There is no 5W mode.
+The "5W" misconception comes from the original Jetson Nano (2019), which did have a 5W mode; the Orin Nano does not.
+The 7W mode is the lowest available, reducing GPU and CPU frequency for minimal thermal output and battery-powered or fanless deployments.
+The 15W mode enables higher clock targets for real-time multi-model workloads requiring sustained throughput (active cooling typically required).
+If you need more headroom, the Orin Nano Super adds 25W Super and MAXN Super modes.
 Mode selection depends on workload intensity, thermal constraints, and deployment context.
 Use the Power Budget Planner to validate thermal headroom for your specific deployment.

 Planning Takeaway